Working Across State Lines?

 - The most common reason for denial of a certificate of extraterritorial coverage is for failure to complete the AI Form.
 Without the completed form we will not have enough information to make a determination on your request for approval.

-- Employers with ongoing and reoccurring operations in the State of Idaho do not qualify for extraterritorial coverage.
-Extraterritorial coverage is intended only for temporary work in Idaho.
+- Employees who are principally localized in the State of Idaho do not qualify for extraterritorial coverage.

 - Employers who hire Idaho residents to work specifically in Idaho do not qualify for extraterritorial coverage.